Oatcake: Plain Web Typography

 Oatcake mostly styles plain HTML, no CSS classes needed.
 But I bent this rule for a handful of optional extras that're used by adding CSS classes to your HTML.

-We've already seen the utility classes small
+We've already seen the utility classes small (for small

-text, the same as the <small>
+text, the same as the <small> element),

-(for adding borders to images, videos and
+border (for adding borders to images, videos and iframes),

-(for preventing the browser from
+and nowrap (for preventing the browser from wrapping the

-wrapping the text within an element).
+text within an element).

 Below are a few more.
 These are things that I frequently find useful in documents, but that plain HTML lacks the elements for.